ChrisSchmi/RateLimitDemo/README.md

 # RateLimitDemo
-Just checking out the .NET 8 rate limiting middleware
+Just checking out the .NET 8 rate limiting middleware.
+This repo is just a personal reminder for me.
+If you find anything interesting or helpful feel free to take it.

 ## Links